Hog Wild (1980 film)

 Hog Wild is a 1980 Canadian comedy film directed by Les Rose and written by Andrew Peter Marin.
 The film stars Patti D'Arbanville, Michael Biehn, Tony Rosato, Angelo Rizacos, Martin Doyle and Claude Philippe.
 The film was released on June 1, 1980, by Embassy Pictures.

 Plot

-A Canadian (Michael Biehn) defends his old campus against an outlaw biker (Tony Rosato) and his motorcycle gang.
+A Canadian defends his old campus against an outlaw biker and his motorcycle gang.